-- Strengthen border management through coordinated management of porous and open borders across national agencies and with regional and international partners, extending real-time access to the INTERPOL I-24/7 network to all border officials, and strengthening the adoption and implementation API and PNR, using the "single window" principle, with appropriate privacy and data protection safeguards. - Design and implement legal and operational measures to determine eligibility for refugee status and asylum. - Enhance the capability of police, prosecutors and judges to obtain and handle electronic evidence (including the extraction and forensic analysis of evidence from electronic devices) and submit requests for MLA to obtain evidence from ISPs and social media companies. - Establish effective, independent and impartial mechanisms for law enforcement and security forces with counter-terrorism responsibilities and provide personnel with training in human rights-complaint investigative and interrogation techniques.
+(d) Strengthening border management by implementing coordinated management of porous and open borders across national agencies and with regional and international partners, by extending real-time access to the INTERPOL I-24/7 network to all border officials and by strengthening the adoption and implementation API and PNR, using the "single window" principle, with appropriate privacy and data protection safeguards;

+(e) Designing and implementing legal and operational measures to determine eligibility for refugee status and asylum;

+(f) Enhancing the capability of police, prosecutors and judges to obtain and handle electronic evidence, including the extraction and forensic analysis of evidence from electronic devices, and submitting requests for mutual legal assistance to obtain evidence from Internet service providers and social media companies;

+(g) Establishing effective, independent and impartial mechanisms for law enforcement and security forces with counter-terrorism responsibilities and providing personnel with training in human rights-compliant investigative and interrogation techniques.
-Central Asia and the South Caucasus

-(Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, Uzbekistan)
+D. Central Asia and the South Caucasus Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan

-298. Central Asia continues to face significant security challenges, including because of its immediate proximity to regions marked by active terrorist activity, illicit drugs and arms trafficking, vulnerability to terrorist propaganda and recruitment, and risks associated with widespread reliance on alternative money remittances.
+258 Central Asia continues to face significant security challenges, including because of its immediate proximity to regions marked by active terrorist activity, illicit drugs and arms trafficking, vulnerability to terrorist propaganda and recruitment and risks associated with widespread reliance on alternative money remittances.
 Border protection and management in both Central Asia and the South Caucasus continues to be hampered by insufficient resources, difficult terrain and unresolved disputes, which also affect regional and international cooperation.

-299. The United Nations currently lists three terrorist organizations active in Central Asia as being affiliated with ISIL and/or Al-Qaida: the Eastern Turkistan Islamic Movement, the Islamic Jihad Group, and the Islamic Movement of Uzbekistan.
+259. The United Nations currently lists three terrorist organizations active in Central Asia as being affiliated with ISIL and/or Al-Qaida: ETIM, the Islamic Jihad Group and the Islamic Movement of Uzbekistan.
 There have been a relatively limited number of terrorism-related attacks or incidents in Central Asia in recent years.
 However, the number of terrorist attacks carried out by Central Asians outside the region has increased.
 In 2017, Georgia conducted a large-scale counter-terrorism operation involving an individual listed by the United Nations as being affiliated with ISIL and/or Al-Qaida.